stabjana/stabjana/README.md

 ### Stefanie Jana :wave:

-Hi, I am Steffi, a `web development student` at Business College Helsinki. \
+Hi, I am Steffi, a former archaeologist and now `web development student` at Business College Helsinki. \
 I will graduate end of December 2025 and will be available for opportunities. \

 In this account you can mainly see my study exercises.

 :cat2: :unicorn: